konsumer/pipd/README.md

 wget -O - test.raspiaudio.com | bash
 ```

+### more setup

+This only gets you a basic gadget-networking device.

+Have a look at [pipdloader](https://github.com/konsumer/pipdloader) for a complete puredata-loading solution.

 ### operation

 - The idea is that you work on puredata patches on your desktop computer, and put them in `~/pipd/pd/`.